tark-hidden/pyramid_mongo_session/README.rst

 If you want to store something more implicitly like python methods or SQLA objects, you need to change this to True.
 You can change it at any time and documents will be replaced one by one when accessed.

+And one more thing.
+Current cookie (!) lifetime is None.
+That means cookie will be expired after closing browser page.
+It can be real world case, but live session with dead cookie or live cookie with dead session has no value.
+Don't forget to define a ``max_age`` for your cookie!

 Mass Logout
 -----------